jdunmire/HC05/README.md

     put the module in command mode where 'AT' commands are recognized.

 `connected()`
     Returns true when a BT connection has been established.
+(Declared only if HC05_STATE_PIN defined)

 `write()`
     The write(), and print*(), methods block until there is a BT